metio/terraform-provider-k8s/docs/data-sources/source_toolkit_fluxcd_io_bucket_v1beta2_manifest.md

 - `insecure` (Boolean) Insecure allows connecting to a non-TLS HTTP Endpoint.
 - `prefix` (String) Prefix to use for server-side filtering of files in the Bucket.
 - `provider` (String) Provider of the object storage bucket.Defaults to 'generic', which expects an S3 (API) compatible objectstorage.
+- `proxy_secret_ref` (Attributes) ProxySecretRef specifies the Secret containing the proxy configurationto use while communicating with the Bucket server.Only supported for the generic provider. (see [below for nested schema](#nestedatt--spec--proxy_secret_ref))
 - `region` (String) Region of the Endpoint where the BucketName is located in.
 - `secret_ref` (Attributes) SecretRef specifies the Secret containing authentication credentialsfor the Bucket. (see [below for nested schema](#nestedatt--spec--secret_ref))
 - `suspend` (Boolean) Suspend tells the controller to suspend the reconciliation of thisBucket.